Avoiding Data Graveyards: How can we overcome barriers to data use?

 - What can funders and producers do differently to encourage the use of data and evidence in their work?

-Funded in part by USAID’s Global Development Lab, researchers at the AidData Center for Development Policy interviewed central government officials, development partner experts, and civil society leaders in Honduras, Timor-Leste and Senegal.
+Funded in part by the U.S. Global Development Lab, researchers at the AidData Center for Development Policy interviewed central government officials, development partner experts, and civil society leaders in Honduras, Timor-Leste and Senegal.
 These leaders shared how they make decisions related to development projects and described the technical and political constraints to using data in their work.

 Applying a model adapted from a related World Bank study on open data and improved service delivery in the Philippines, Avoiding Data Graveyards synthesizes these insights into three essential building blocks: